frankko/Artboard-Tools/README.md

 ### Known Issues

 - [all] little to no testing has been done yet concerning artboards of wildly varying sizes
-- [all] let's be honest, little to no testing has been done in general
+- [all] let’s be honest, little to no testing has been done in general